 In Pathfinder 2020.2, this parameter was used experimentally to perform social distancing among occupants.
 In Pathfinder 2020.3 and beyond, social distancing is performed using the Social Distancing parameter in occupant profiles.
 Enable Forced Separation may conflict with Social Distancing, so when loading Pathfinder 2020.2 PTH files that have the Enable Forced Separation box checked, you will be asked if you want to convert from the forced separation model to the social distancing model.
-If you choose to do so, Enable Forced Separation will be disabled, and all profiles that have a nondefault Personal Distance of .08 m will be converted such that the Social Distance is calculated from the Personal Distance, and the Personal Distance is set to the default.
-Because Social Distancing is defined as the center-to-center distance of the occupants and Personal Distance is the distance between their shapes, Social Distance is estimated as Personal Distance plus occupant diameter.
+If you choose to do so, Enable Forced Separation will be disabled, and all profiles that have a non-default Personal Distance of .08 m will be converted such that the Social Distance is calculated from the Personal Distance, and the Personal Distance is set to the default.
+Because Social Distancing is defined as the center-to-center distance of the occupants and Personal Distance is the distance between their shapes, Social Distance is estimated as Personal

+Personal Distance setting in their profile will be converted similarly.

+Distance plus occupant diameter.
 If the diameter is specified as a distribution, the distribution average is used as the diameter.
-Occupants that override the Personal Distance setting in their profile will be converted similarly.
+Occupants that override the